FridayMarch26th/FridayMarch26th.github.io/_notes/tendrils.md

 In this example we satisfy step one with a TetConformSOP applied to a sphere.
 This provides a pleasing and somewhat uniform internal structure that requires minimal fiddling with.

-*The VoronoiFractureSOP can also offer interesting results, as can boolean ops, the RemeshSOP with adaptive edge lengths perhaps fed into a DivideSOP to compute the dual grpah for nice celular structures, the list goes on...
-BUT, the TetConformSOP is hard to beat for achieving good results out of the box.*
+*The VoronoiFractureSOP can also offer interesting results, as can boolean ops, the RemeshSOP with adaptive edge lengths perhaps fed into a DivideSOP to compute the dual graph for nice cellular structures, the list goes on...
+BUT, the TetConformSOP is hard to beat for good results out of the box.*

 For the tendrils to grow up and out from an origin, we sit our sphere on the ground with a MatchSizeSOP and then sort the points by proximity to the world origin.
 Point 0 is now the closest to the origin and becomes our start group, while we select random ends with the GroupSOP, with a noisy @cost to encourage wayward organic detail.
 The initial setup looks massively uninteresting...